Credit for a Subject Already Taken

 - The Transfer Credit Examiner may ask you to demonstrate your understanding of the subject and will then approve or deny your request.

 - If approved, you must deliver the completed form to the Registrar's Office, Room 5-117 for continuing students and the UAAP, Room 5-104 for incoming students.

-- Meanwhile, arrange for an official transcript to be sent directly from the school at which the course was taken to the MIT Office of the Registrar, 5-117.
+- Meanwhile, arrange for an official transcript to be sent directly from the college or university at which the course was taken to the MIT Office of the Registrar, 5-117.

 When the "Request for Additional Credit" form and your transcript meet in the Registrar's Office, the credit will be processed.